 - Primary residence sale – tax-exempt (within certain limits): gains on selling a primary residence are largely tax-exempt up to limits ($250,000 for a single person, $500,000 for married couples filing jointly)

-There are mind-boggling nuances to tax laws, but I may be able to benefit from both tax-advantaged and regular taxable accounts
+There are benefits to both tax-advantaged and regular taxable accounts

 There are many nuances relating to various account structures and tax laws.
 For starters, when I reference tax-deferred or tax-exempt, generally I am referring to treatment of federal income taxes.
 Very often, state income tax treatment is the same but not always.